About This Statistic

-This statistic represents Subaru's vehicle sales in the United States in May 2014 and May 2015.
-In May 2015, almost 50,000 Subaru vehicles were sold in the United States.
-This figure represents a year-on-year increase of 12.2 percent.
+This statistic represents Subaru's vehicle sales in the United States in September 2016 and September 2017.
+In September 2017, around 55,120 Subaru vehicles were sold in the United States.

 Subaru’s vehicle sales in the U.S.

-With net sales of around 1.4 trillion Japanese yen, Fuji Heavy Industries might not be on everyone’s radar when talking about cars, but its automobile manufacturing division, Subaru, has emerged as one of the fastest growing carmakers worldwide.
-Between January and May 2015, Subaru vehicle sales in the United States surged by 16 percent to reach 196,641 units.
-In the United States, the Japanese company is growing at a faster pace than Tesla, the BMW group or Fiat Chrysler Automobiles, and is in fact trailing only its peer Asian automakers: Mitsubishi and Tata-owned Jaguar Land Rover.
-Mitsubishi is making gains in both Europe and North America: Between January and May, the group increased its U.S. vehicle sales by a staggering 23.6 percent, ranking it ahead of Jaguar Land Rover at 17.4 percent - and Subaru at 16 percent.
+With FY 2016 first quarter net sales of around 765.3 billion Japanese yen, Fuji Heavy Industries might not be on everyone’s radar when talking about cars, but its automobile manufacturing division, Subaru, has emerged as one of the fastest growing carmakers worldwide.
+Between January and December 2016, Subaru vehicle sales in the United States surged by 5.6 percent to reach just under 615,132 units.
+In the United States, the Japanese company's double digit growth is in fact trailing only the one of Tesla and peer Asian automakers: Mitsubishi, Geely-owned Volvo Cars and Tata-owned Jaguar Land Rover.
+Mitsubishi is making gains in both Europe and North America:

 In addition to its growing popularity, Subaru is also one of the most profitable car brands out there, pocketing an estimated nine cents for every dollar generated in revenue.
 At the source of Fuji’s profitability lies the weak yen resulting from Japan’s persistent recession.
 With vehicle sales on the rise, it will be interesting to see if Subaru will add more capacity to its non-domestic plants in Malaysia and Lafayette, Indiana.